NikkiMandal/Ozone_Level_Detection/modelling.md

 The Random Forest model architecture consists of the following components:
 - **Input Layer:** The dataset features are input into the Random Forest model.
 Each feature vector represents a data point.
 - **Bootstrap Sampling:** Multiple bootstrap samples are created from the input dataset.
 Each sample is used to train a different decision tree.
 - **Decision Trees:** Each bootstrap sample is used to train a separate decision tree.
-Each tree is grown to the full depth or until a stopping criterion (e.g., minimum number of samples in a node) is met.
+Each tree is grown to the full depth or until a stopping criterion (e.g., the minimum number of samples in a node) is met.
 During the training of each tree, a random subset of features is considered for splitting at each node.
 - **Voting/Averaging:** For classification tasks, each tree in the forest votes for a class label, and the class label with the majority vote is chosen as the final prediction.
 For regression tasks, the predictions of all trees are averaged to produce the final prediction.
 - **Output Layer:** The final prediction is outputted as the result of the Random Forest model.